Myth #1: I can’t afford to meet with an attorney.

 Myth #7: Bankruptcy will ruin my credit forever.

-Truth.
-Not forever.
+Truth: Not forever.
 Yes, bankruptcy will damage your credit but so do lawsuits, repossessions and foreclosures.
+Bankruptcy will stay on your credit report for a period of time, and you can rebuild your credit after bankruptcy.
 Think about all the famous people who filed and recovered.

 Myth #8.
 The trustee will come to my house and I will be embarrassed.

-Truth: I have been practicing in this field of law for over 11 years.
-I have filed hundreds of cases and I have never known the trustee to go to any one’s house.
+Truth: I have been practicing in this field of law since 1998.
+I have filed thousands of bankruptcy cases and I have never known the trustee to go to any one’s house.

 Truth: You can buy a house after you rebuild your credit.